 Originally created by T.H.Potts New Zealand's first botanist in 1865.
 Potts planted a fantastic variety of trees and shrubs some of which can still be viewed today.
 Unfortunately he died in 1888 and the garden feel into dis-repair.
 Sir Miles Warren and Mr and Mrs Trengrove restored the house and began to create the present garden in 1977.
 Ohinetahi has a strong focus and a number of garden rooms capturing different styles.
 Formal lawn, curved macrocarpa hedges, rose gardens, boxed boarders, potager and woodland gardens are just some of the delights to discover.

-Otahuna Lodge is home to 110 year old gardens originally created for Sir Heaton Rhodes.
+Otahuna Lodge is home to the over 110 year old gardens originally created for Sir Heaton Rhodes.
 The 30 acres sprawling vistas, intimate woodlands, comprehensive potager garden and nationally celebrated daffodil fields home to millions of bulbs that bloom every September.
 Gardens tours are strictly by appointment only, minimum numbers apply.

 The Giant’s House – Artist’s Garden